The Rock Struggles To Contain His Excitement At Meeting A Childhood Hero

 A video posted by therock (@therock) on

 And while the San Francisco kids were delighted to see their hero filming the latest episode of Ballers, it seems that even The Rock has his own heroes and fan moments.
-ET reported the Dwayne “The Rock” Johnson shared a photo on his Instagram account of himself with his “hero,” footballer Ronnie Lott.
+ET reported that Dwayne “The Rock” Johnson shared a photo on his Instagram account of himself with his “hero,” footballer Ronnie Lott.

-In the caption to his photo, The Rock noted that Lott was one of his three heroes he started “playing ball as a teen,” and that the football hero’s first that he had read as a teenager.
+In the caption to his photo, The Rock noted that Lott was one of his three heroes when he started “playing ball as a teen,” adding that “Ronnie’s book was the first book I ever read as a teen and man did his words inspire me.”

 He even noted that he struggled to contain his “teenage like excitement.”